Baisakhi 2022

 On April 13, 1919 AD, General Dyer commanded his force to massacre the unarmed Indians who had gathered at Jallianwala Bagh, Amritsar.
 Baisakhi is the day to pay homage to those martyrs.

-More than 1000 people were killed and thousands of others injured.
+More than 1000 people were killed and thousands of others were injured.

 The Review